United Air Lines Flight 629: Similar incidents

 Flight 629 was the second known case of an airliner being destroyed by a bomb over the mainland United States.
-The first proven case of sabotage by bomb in the history of commercial aviation occurred on October 10, 1933, near Chesterton, Indiana, when the empennage was blasted from a United Air Lines Boeing 247 by a nitroglycerin bomb triggered by a timing device.
+The first proven case of sabotage by bomb in the history of commercial aviation occurred on October 10, 1933, near Chesterton, Indiana, when the empennage was blasted from a Boeing 247, United Air Lines Flight 23, by a nitroglycerin bomb triggered by a timing device.
 The three crew members and four passengers were killed in the crash.
 No suspect was ever brought to trial in the case.

 Graham was reportedly inspired to commit the crime by hearing of a similar incident, the Albert Guay affair in Quebec, in 1949.

-Other crashes in the United States caused by bombs include:
+Other crashes in North America caused by bombs include: